The 2026 Nonprofit Digital Infrastructure Imperative: From Overhead to Mission Infrastructure

 Impact Measurement Integration with Infrastructure Architecture

 Modern nonprofit digital infrastructure must connect donation inputs to programmatic outcomes in real-time, satisfying donor demands for transparency and grantor requirements for evidence-based reporting.
-Siloed impact measurement systems that require manual data extraction for grant reports represent critical technical debt.

 The Unified Impact Data Layer